Members can click here for an ad-free printable version of this talk!

 - Poor Housekeeping- Housekeeping is a major issue in some workplaces.
 Poor housekeeping leads to many different hazards.
 Some common injuries include slips, trips, falls, lacerations, sprains, and strains.
 A lack of housekeeping often is a signal that there are larger safety issues at hand.

 - Poor Preplanning- The lack of planning leads to a huge number of issues.
 When the hazards of a new task are not evaluated prior to work beginning, hazards are going to be left uncontrolled.
 This leaves employees at risk for injury.
-Poor preplanning can also lead to issues with not having the correct equipment, tools, materials, personnel, training for the work as well as a lack of time to get the job done.
+Poor preplanning can also lead to issues with not having the correct equipment, tools, materials, personnel, and training for the work, as well as a lack of time to get the job done.
 All of these issues have their own unique safety implications.

 - Taking Shortcuts- A major unsafe act that results in many workplace injuries is taking shortcuts.
-There are various reasons why a worker takes a shortcut, but eventually enough safety shortcuts will lead to a workplace injury.
+There are various reasons why a worker takes a shortcut, but eventually, enough safety shortcuts will lead to a workplace injury.

-These are just five of some of the more common factors that cause or contribute to workplace injuries.
+These are just five of the more common factors that cause or contribute to workplace injuries.
 Evaluate your work today and see if any of these five items mentioned are at play.
 Work to eliminate these factors to ensure you are able to work safely.